markcot/pands-project/README.md

 ## Investigatory python code

 ### Initial program code
-I created a python program called 'analyse.py' version V1_01 to import and anylyse the Fisher's Iris data set.
+I created a python program called 'analyse.py' version V1_01 to import and analyse the Fisher's Iris data set.
 I added the script for the program to the folder linked to the git repository for this project.

 I decided to get started by importing the python modules numpy, pandas, matplotlib.pyplot and sys.
-I abbreviated the longer modules to np, pd and pl for ease later use in the code [A] & [B].
+I abbreviated the longer modules to np, pd and pl for ease of use in the code [A] & [B].

 I used the sys argument to identify that a second additional argument after the program name was required for the csv filename [C].
 I read on pandas website [B] about read csv files into python and decided to try it using the pd.read_csv command.